GitHub at U-M Support

 We’ve had reports of some third-party GitHub integrations like Codacy or ZenHub experiencing issues after migrating an organization into the enterprise account.
 These integrations might need to be reset after migration, specific instructions will depend on the integration.

-Visit Using self-hosted runners in a workflow for more detailed information.
+Visit Using self-hosted runners in a workflow for more detailed information on runner usage.